Italian singer-songwriter Pino Daniele dies of heart attack at 59

 ROME Pino Daniele, one of Italy's most popular singer-songwriters, who fused the musical traditions of his native Naples with jazz and blues, has died of a heart attack at age 59, his agent said on Monday.

-Daniele was born and raised in the tough, crime-infested Sanita neighbourhood of Naples and drew on that experience to tinge his love songs with themes of poverty and injustice.
+Daniele was born and raised in the tough, crime-infested Sanita neighborhood of Naples and drew on that experience to tinge his love songs with themes of poverty and injustice.

 From humble beginnings, the self-taught guitarist went on to play with greats such as Eric Clapton, Richie Havens, Pat Metheny and Chick Corea.
 His band was once the opening act for a historic concert in Milan by Bob Marley.